Fraloha/OOP20-bomber1/README.md

 # BomberOne

+## Installation

+1. Download the last realease of BomberOne.
+2. Execute "java -jar 'BomberOne.jar" from your terminal.
+3. Enjoy the game!

 ## Rules

 **BomberOne**, arcade game where the main objective is to destroy all the boxes and kill all the enemies within the time limit.